Constitutional Court of the Democratic Republic of the Congo: Composition

 The Court consists of nine members appointed by the President of the Republic, including three appointed by his own initiative, three chosen by the Parliament, and three designated by the High Council of the Judiciary.
 Two-thirds of the members must by lawyers from the ranks of judges or prosecutors, from the Bar, or from university education.
 The other basic requirements are being Congolese and having 15 years of experience in legal work.

 The non-renewable term for members is nine years.
 A third of the membership is renewed every three years, with members of the group chosen by drawing lots.
 The President of the Constitutional Court is elected by the other members for a three-year term, renewable once.
 He is invested by ordinance of the President of the Republic.

 Powers

-The Court reviews laws and statutes proposed by the President, the Prime Minister, the Senate, the National Assembly, or other government organizations prior to their application, to rule on their conformity with the Constitution.
-Additionally, the Court examines applications for interpretations of the Constitution at the request of government officials.
-It settles disputes regarding presidential or parliamentary elections, as well as referendums.
-Appeals regarding the constitutionality of laws or regulations are also settled by the Court.
-Judgements of the Constitutional Court cannot be appealed and are enforced immediately.

-The Constitutional Court can also be the criminal court for the President or Prime Minister for high treason, failings in matters of honor or integrity, contempt of parliament, or common law offenses, at the request of a two-thirds majority of Parliament.
+The Constitutional Court is the most powerful judicial institution within the Congolese legal system and wields broader authority than any other court.
+The constitution dedicates thirteen articles to it (Articles 157–169), while far fewer provisions govern judicial and administrative courts.
+Its decisions are final, immediately enforceable, and not subject to appeal.
+They are binding on all public authorities, administrative and judicial bodies, both civil and military, as well as on private individuals.
+The Court is competent to hear: